-Author, Year population selection criteria Was the spectrum of participants representative of patients who will receive the test in primary care? or a random selection of the participants Adequate sample What is the response rate?
+Author, Year Were population selection criteria clearly described?
+Was the spectrum of participants representative of patients who will receive the test in primary care?
+Did the whole or a random selection of participants receive the test?
+Adequate sample size? (>50) What is the response rate?
 What was the overall attrition?
-Did the study have high attrition (>20%) raising concern for bias?
-Sohal et al, 200 Yes Yes Whole Yes 54% 0 Yes No 2008 74 Yes Yes Whole Yes NA 17% Yes No Weiss et al, 200372 Yes Yes Whole Yes NA 19% Yes No Zink et al, 2007 67 Yes Yes Whole Yes NA 2% Yes No
+Was attrition explained?
+Did the study have high attrition raising concern for bias?
+Sohal et al, 200 Yes Yes Whole Yes 54% 0 Yes No Wathen et al, 2008 76 Yes Yes Whole Yes NA 17% Yes No Weiss et al, 200374 Yes Yes Whole Yes NA 19% Yes No Zink et al, 200769 Yes Yes Whole Yes NA 2% Yes No